Weinan Shaanxi, China Travel Guide

 Formalized fair trade options are limited in Weinan.
 Focus on supporting local artisans and small businesses directly at markets or independent shops rather than large chain stores.
 This way your purchases truly benefit the local economy and craftspeople.

-Be wary of overly persistent vendors or tour operators.
+Watch out for overly persistent vendors or tour operators.
 Avoid contributing to the exploitation of animals, like animal performances or unethical animal interactions.
 Your choices can discourage harmful practices.

 It is generally not recommended to give cash directly to beggars.
-If you wish to donate, consider supporting reputable local charities or non-governmental organizations that work to improve community well-being and have a proven track record.
+If you wish to donate, consider supporting reputable local charities or non-governmental organizations that work to improve community well-existence and have a proven track record.

 Prioritize businesses that are locally owned and operated.
 This directly circulates money within the community, fostering economic growth and cultural preservation.